Programs & Services

 Forensic Unit/Cognitive Behavioral Interventions

-In 2012, the Adult Probation Department, in collaboration with the Hancock County Alcohol Drug and Mental Health Board and Century Health, Inc., began offering premiere cognitive-behavioral treatment programs to Hancock County adult felony offenders.
-Based on risk and need, offenders are screened and required to complete one or both of the in-house behavior modification programs.
+In 2012, the Adult Probation Department, in collaboration with the Hancock County Alcohol Drug and Mental Health Board and Family Resource Center, began offering premiere cognitive-behavioral treatment programs to Hancock County adult felony offenders.
+Based on risk and need, offenders are screened and required to complete one or both of the behavior modification programs.
 These programs have been shown to lower recidivism, improve personality variables and enhance treatment compliance.

 Occupational Therapy